2nd Battalion, 1st Marines: Post War and the 1980s and 1990s

+In June 1995, 2nd Battalion, 1st Marines deployed as part of the 11th Marine Expeditionary Unit (MEU), departing San Diego on 23 June for a Western Pacific (WESTPAC) and Central Command (CENTCOM) deployment.
+During the Middle East portion of the cruise, the battalion operated in Jordan, Kuwait, Bahrain, and the United Arab Emirates, conducting bilateral training, security cooperation, and contingency readiness missions with regional partner forces.

 Global war on terrorism

 Marines from Echo Company passing the body of an alleged Iraqi insurgent during the First Battle of Fallujah.

 As part of the 15th Marine Expeditionary Unit, the battalion deployed to Kuwait in February 2003, and participated in the invasion of Iraq in March 2003.

 The battalion deployed in March 2004, to Fallujah, Iraq and took part in Operation Vigilant Resolve.
 They returned to Iraq in 2005 with the 13th Marine Expeditionary Unit and engaged in combat operations during Operation Steel Curtain in Husaybah, Karabilah, and New Ubaydi, and Operation Iron Hammer in Hit.
 The battalion deployed to Okinawa to serve as the Ground Combat Unit for the 31st Marine Expeditionary Unit from January 1, 2007, until January 1, 2008.
 The battalion deployed to Iraq in January 2009 and returned in August of the same year.

 Marines with Golf Company of 2nd Battalion conduct physical training on the flight deck of the USS Makin Island during Amphibious Squadron Marine Expeditionary Unit Integration, off the coast of San Diego, California, April 2014.

 The battalion deployed to Afghanistan in October 2010 through May 15, 2011, in support of Operation Enduring Freedom.
 They operated in the Garmsir District, Helmand Province.
 In June 2012, the battalion returned to Okinawa as the Ground Combat Element for the 31st Marine Expeditionary Unit.
 In March 2014, 2/1 deployed as the Ground Combat Element of the 11th MEU.

 The battalion lost nine Marines and one Navy Corpsman on August 26, 2021, in a deadly suicide bomber attack during the withdrawal from Kabul's Hamid Karzai International Airport.
 The ISIS-K terror group claimed responsibility for the suicide bombing seeking to disrupt the massive evacuation effort of Americans, Afghan allies and third-party nationals outside the U.S.-held airport.
 The attack in total took the lives of 13 American Servicemen and women.